June 101:30pm – 2:30pm

 The Morning Dip is produced by the American Swedish Institute.
 The exhibition is presented with support from ASI’s members and donors.
 The Morning Dip was first exhibited at Fotografiska, Stockholm in 2015.
 A printed collection of the photos is available for purchase in the ASI Museum Shop.

 ASI is located at 2600 Park Avenue in Minneapolis.
 Regular hours are 10 a.m. to 8 p.m. on Thursdays, and 10 a.m. to 4 p.m. on Wednesdays, Fridays, Saturdays and Sundays.
 In addition to the museum, visitors can enjoy FIKA Café, and the curated Museum Shop.

-General admission, which offers access to all exhibitions on view, as well as the historic Turnblad Mansion, is priced as follows: Free for ASI members and children five and under. $6 for ages 6 to 18 and students of all ages. $12 for adults. $8 for seniors age 62 and over.
+General admission, which offers access to all exhibitions on view, as well as the historic Turnblad Mansion.
+For the most up to date admission prices, please visit the hour & admissions page.
 Walk-up museum admission is available.
 Visitors are also welcome to register for museum admission in advance.
 Special events have individual pricing, see the ASI Events online for details.

 Masking is optional for all visitors in the museum, dining at FIKA Café, at private events, and shopping in the Museum Store.
 For all in-person programs, classes, and workshops, participants age 3 and up are required to wear a mask for the duration of their program.
 Proof of vaccine is not required for in-person programs and classes.